miyagi-sensei/georgia/class24/README.md

 #### 1. A fair 6-faced dice is thrown 3 times.
 What is the probability that the 3 numbers thrown are strictly increasing?
 (Express it in a fraction, e.g. `7/216`)

-#### 2. How many different arrangements can be made if Stan (a boy), 5 other boys and 5 other girls are to take a photo together in a horizontal line, where Tom must either stand at the leftmost or rightmost end of the line, and boys and girls must stand alternatively in the photo?
+#### 2. How many different arrangements can be made if Stan (a boy), 5 other boys and 5 other girls are to take a photo together in a horizontal line, where Stan must either stand at the leftmost or rightmost end of the line, and boys and girls must stand alternatively in the photo?

 #### 3. Assume that function `r()` returns a random integer between `0` and `65535` inclusive uniformly and independently.
 Which of the following expressions generate an integer between `0` and `2` inclusive randomly with equal probability?  (choose any number of them, or none at all)
 a. `r() % 3`